-June 2018 Review date: May 2021 Within this document, the term EYFS is used to describe children who are in the 2 Year Old Provision, Nursery and Reception classes.
+June 2022 Review date: Within this document, the term Early Years Foundation Stage (EYFS) is used to describe children who are in the 2 Year Old Provision, Nursery and Reception classes.
 The term 'parents' is used as shorthand but includes other carers responsible for the child.

-We adhere to the statutory framework of the EYFS and the four guiding principles that shape practice within the setting:
+We adhere to the statutory framework of the EYFS and the four guiding principles that shape the practice within the setting: